 Instead of being raised in the rhythm of the gait, a foot remains on the ground throughout the entire stride.
 Usually applied to pirouette and turn on the haunches.

 SUBMISSION

 The horse's willing cooperation and harmony with the rider, demonstrating an attentive and confident attitude.
-Willingness to perform the required exercise as well as operate with correct basics (see Basics, and Pyramid of Training section).
+Willingness to perform the required exercise as well as operate with correct basics. (see Basics).